-FACTOR 1: Capital adequacy score: a3
+FACTOR 1: Capital adequacy score: baa1

-We score the EBRD's capital adequacy at "a3", which balances the Bank's moderate leverage against a stable but relatively low development asset quality and comparatively weak and volatile asset performance.
+We score the EBRD's capital adequacy at "baa1", which balances the Bank's moderate leverage against a stable but relatively low development asset quality and comparatively weak and volatile asset performance.

-Moderate leverage helped by high share of paid-in capital and prudent capital management...
+Moderate leverage helped by high level of paid-in capital and retained earnings, supported by prudent capital management...